return42/sphkerneldoc/linux_src_doc/drivers/i2c/busses/i2c-designware-core_h.rst

     run time hadware error code

 msgs
-    points to an array of messages currently being transfered
+    points to an array of messages currently being transferred

 msgs_num
     the number of elements in msgs